 2. Understand The 5 Levels Of Cybersecurity Maturity

 The CMMC model framework consists of 17 domains.
 Businesses are subject to audits for CMMC levels two through five.
 Also, with each domain there are capabilities that span across all five levels.
 There are a total of 171 practices across the five levels and each level includes the processes and practices of the level below.

 - Level 1 – CMMC level 1 is characterized as “Basic Cyber Hygiene” and contains 17 practices.
 There are no maturity processes assessed at level 1.
 This basic standard is achievable by most small businesses and is equivalent to the requirements from FAR Clause 52.204-21.
 CMMC level 1 is required for all organizations that work with FCI.

-- Level 3 – CMMC level 3 is reached when a business achieves ‘good cyber hygiene’.
+- Level 3 – CMMC level 3 is reached when a business achieves ‘good cyber hygiene.
 This level is required for all businesses that process, store, or transmit CUI.
-It is built upon levels 1 and 2 and has a primary purpose of protecting Controlled Unclassified Information.
-It includes 110 security requirements from NIST SP 800-171, as well as 20 additionalpractices that can help businesses achieve good cyber hygiene.
+It is built upon levels 1 and 2 and has the primary purpose of protecting Controlled Unclassified Information.
+It includes 110 security requirements from NIST SP 800-171, as well as 20 additional practices that can help businesses achieve good cyber hygiene.

 - Level 5 – CMMC level 5 focuses on advanced persistent threats and further builds upon the processes and practices of the levels below it.
 It is characterized by advanced practices that are resilient against even the most advanced attacks from experienced cyberhackers.
 Level 5 includes a total of 171 practices.